American Spectator (literary magazine): Mission

 Articles were capped at 2,000 words and the newspaper refused to sell advertising.
-The first issue was so successful that an additional 20,000 copies had to be printed to meet demand, despite what was then considered a high price of fifty cents.
-Subsequent issues sold for ten cents.
+The first issue was so successful that an additional 20,000 copies had to be printed to meet demand, despite what was then considered a high price of 50 cents.
+Subsequent issues sold for 10 cents.

 The Jewish Question

 The September 1933 issue featured a roundtable about the Jewish people's movement for a homeland titled "Editorial Conference (With Wine)."
 The piece was intended to be funny, but not received as humorous.
 Instead it was widely criticized as anti-Semitic.
 The statements of Boyd, Nathan, O'Neill, and Cabell were openly derisive of Jewish people and their desire for a homeland.
 Dreiser, although in favor of a Jewish homeland, was nonetheless seen as anti-Semitic because he made stereotypical comments about the "shrewdness" of Jews when it came to money.

 American journalist Hutchins Hapgood was among the most vocal critics of the piece, attacking Drieser as anti-Semitic in a letter that The American Spectator refused to publish.
-Hapgood's strident letter was finally published in the April 1935 issue of the Nation.
+Hapgood's letter was finally published in the April 1935 issue of the Nation.